 Do also follow other people and leave non-generic comments that show you appreciate their content.
 Gradually you’ll expand your network and the algorithms will reward your engagement.

-Where to get personalised expert help on social media
+Where landlords and property investors can get personalised expert help on social media

 Very soon after I sent up my Instagram account in March 2022, Milly from @postingproperty popped up on my feed.
 At that time my account was called smithlettings, the unmemorable name of my buy to let business!
 My profile picture was my business logo.
 Very few people followed me as, unsurprisingly, they thought I was a letting agent!